-Matt Swett enters his seventh season coaching at Worcester State.
-He was elevated to Associate Head Coach of the men's and women's track and field programs just prior to the start of the 2012-13 indoor season.
+Matt Swett enters his eighth season coaching at Worcester State.
+He was elevated to Associate Head Coach of the men's and women's track & field programs just prior to the start of the 2012-13 indoor season.

-He will primarily coach the men's and women's intermediate and high hurdles, high jump and the pole vault.
-Previously, he had served as an assistant coach for the men's track and field programs for each of the last four seasons.
+He primarily coaches the men's and women's intermediate and high hurdles, high jump and the pole vault.

 During the 2013-14 campaign, Coach Swett was recognized by the USTFCCCA as the New England Indoor Assistant Coach of the Year, while a male and a female student-athlete both earned All-American accolades in the hurdles under his watch during the season.
 He also helped coach Worcester State's first male NCAA Division III National Champion at the 2012-13 indoor national meet.